 ADHD (Secondary School)

 ADHD is the commonest behaviour disorder in children and teens.
-Children often struggle to concentrate, have difficulty getting organised and are more restless and fidgety than their peers.
+Young people often struggle to concentrate, have difficulty getting organised and are more restless and fidgety than their peers.
 Symptoms usually become obvious in early childhood around 3-8 years old but are sometimes not diagnosed until much later or even in adulthood.
-The structure of school and family can help children with ADHD cope to some extent, so that symptoms only become a real problem when they are more independent.
-In addition, children who have been through severe stress or trauma may develop similar symptoms, which can make diagnosis difficult.
+The structure of school and family can help children and teens with ADHD cope to some extent, so that symptoms may only become a real problem when they are more independent.
+In addition, children who have been through severe stress or trauma can develop similar issues, which can make diagnosis difficult.

 Click this page for a useful starting point to help you decide whether you should go and see your GP.
 There are various rating scales available on-line such as the Conner's scales or the SNAP-IV scale but these need to be used with a proper clinical assessment to be really useful as they can be misleading on their own.
 Parent questionnaires exist in short forms and longer forms.

-The short Conners form is available here and the short SNAP-IV form here but the longer forms are usually sent to you together with a teacher's questionnaire if your child has been referred for assessment.
+1. Children The short Conners form is available here and the short SNAP-IV form here but the longer forms are usually sent to you together with a teacher's questionnaire if your child has been referred for assessment.
 In some children (often girls) there may not be obvious symptoms of being hyperactive but they do struggle to focus, get organised or complete tasks.
 The short forms might be useful to do when you go to see your GP and could be sent with a referral if appropriate.
-There is also a self- assessment questionnaire here for young adults, which again might give an indication but will not give a diagnosis by itself.

-ADHD can be very difficult for older children or adults as it can cause problems with concentration and focus, affecting study and work.
+2. Young people and adults ADHD can be very difficult for older children or adults as it can cause problems with concentration and focus, affecting study and work.
 However there are many ways to help once the diagnosis has been made.
-These include behavioural treatment, medication, counselling and special educational support if relevant.
+This might include medication, counselling and special educational support if relevant.
 Medication can be used continuously or as needed e.g. for exams.
-Older adults often find their symptoms are easier to cope with as they learn techniques and strategies to help them.
+Older adults often find their ADHD becomes easier to cope with as they learn techniques and strategies to help them.
+This self- assessment questionnaire here is for young adults, and although it is not enough to give you a diagnosis, it may help you decide whether to seek a referral to a specialist.
+Be aware that waiting times for assessments in adults may be very long.

 Below are a list of resources that contain information about the condition.
 They may be helpful to use before you see a doctor, whilst you are waiting to see a specialist or alongside treatments being given by professionals